ml-and-ds-degree/llms-and-multi-agent-orchestration/HW5/results/final_summary_report.md

 *   **Indexing Time:** The duration required to ingest, chunk, embed, and persist the document corpus.
 *   **Response Latency:** The end-to-end time from query submission to final answer generation.
 *   **Accuracy:** A binary evaluation (Pass/Fail) based on keyword matching and manual verification against the ground truth.
+*   **AI Score:** A computed accuracy score (0.0 to 1.0) assessing the response's validity against the source document (BOI.pdf) using Gemini Pro 3 Preview.
 *   **Chunk Statistics:** Distribution of character lengths across document segments.

 ## 3. Experimental Results